writeoncereadmany/blogsource/_posts/2017-01-22-optionals-and-other-options.md

     }
 }
 ```

+Unfortunately, this is basically the minimal case of an algebraic data type in Java.

 This creates a type `Result` with two subtypes `Success` and `Failure`.
 It's impossible to create further subtypes, so any `Result` is either a `Success` or a `Failure`.
 The only way to access the contents is via a single method `Result::either`, which requires the caller specify how to handle each case.